Australia plans to scrap carbon tax, bring forward trading scheme

 | CANBERRA

 Prime Minister Kevin Rudd said he wants the fixed price on carbon emissions to end on June 30, 2014.
-A floating carbon price, or emissions trading scheme (ETS) that will be linked to the European carbon market, will start the following day, a year earlier than planned.
+A floating carbon price, or emissions trading scheme (ETS) that will be linked to the European carbon market, will start the following day.

+Rudd said the change would slash A$3.8 billion from the federal budget over the forward estimates period.
+He said his government would make up the gap with savings of around A$3.9 billion from a range of measures.

-On current prices, the shift would see the cost of carbon permits fall from the planned A$25.40 ($23.09) per tonne from July 2014 to around A$6 per tonne, saving big businesses billions of dollars in carbon costs.
+The policy shift would see the cost of carbon permits fall from the planned A$25.40 ($23.09) per metric ton from July 2014 to around A$6 per metric ton, Rudd said, saving big businesses billions of dollars in carbon costs.

-Rudd also said the change would slash A$3.8 billion (2.29 billion pounds) from the federal budget over four years, but his government planned to make up the gap with savings of around A$3.9 billion from a range of measures.
+"The government has decided to terminate the carbon tax to help cost of living pressures for families and to reduce costs for small businesses," Rudd told reporters at a media conference in Queensland state.
+"This is modest relief, but it is real."

-The carbon tax, introduced by Rudd's predecessor Julia Gillard as her central policy to cut carbon emissions, is currently set at A$24.15 a tonne.
+The carbon tax, introduced by Rudd's predecessor Julia Gillard as her central policy to cut carbon emissions, is currently set at A$24.15 a metric ton.

-It applies to around 300 of Australia's biggest polluters, including mining giant BHP Billiton, Qantas Airways and BlueScope Steel, and 60 percent of the country's 550 million tonnes of annual emissions.
+It applies to around 300 of Australia's biggest polluters, including mining giant BHP Billiton, Qantas Airways and BlueScope Steel, and 60 percent of the country's 550 million metric ton of annual emissions.

-Rudd's new carbon plan relies on his centre-left Labor party winning national elections, due between late August and November, and on receiving support from the minority Australian Greens party.
+But Rudd's new carbon plan is reliant on his centre-left Labor Party winning national elections, due between late August and November, and receiving support from the minority Australian Greens party.

-Rudd ousted Gillard in a party-room vote three weeks ago, a move which opinion polls show has resuscitated his party's chances of re-election.

 The conservative opposition has promised to scrap the carbon price altogether if it takes power, with opposition leader Tony Abbott dismissing the ETS as a "so-called market in the non-delivery of an invisible substance to no-one".

-Rudd said compensation for trade-exposed industries would remain in place, bringing down the cost for the most emissions-intensive industries to around A$0.50 a tonne from July 2014.

-Carbon market research firm Reputex said it expected the floating carbon price in Australia to be up to 40 percent lower than the price of European permits until mid-2016, due to lower emissions and lower demand for permits in Australia.

-Rudd's government plans to make up the budget gap left by scrapping the carbon tax by removing a tax concession on the personal use of salary-sacrificed or employer-provided cars.
+The measures by which Rudd's government plans to make up the budget gap after the scrapping of the carbon tax include the removal of a tax concession on the personal use of salary-sacrificed or employer-provided cars.

 (Additional reporting by Jane Wardell in Sydney; Editing by Paul Tait)